ImpressiveX/DeepOnionHelp/wallet-guides/windows-creating-conf-file.md

 a.
 Wallet must be running at least once in order for AppData directory to create.
 b.
 Download wallet [here](https://deeponion.org/index.php#download).
 c.
 Details on extraction and running process can be found in the first part of [this tutorial](https://deeponion.org/community/threads/deeponion-wallet-installation-tutorial.19/).
-2\) Make sure firewall is not blocking DeepOnion
+2\) Make sure firewall is not blocking DeepOnion.

 **Creating .conf file**